 Sometimes children blame themselves for a parent leaving and not contacting them.
 It's important that you assure your children that they are not to blame.
-Try saying something like the following: “You need to know that nothing you have done, or said, or thought, made your dad leave.
+Try saying something like: “You need to know that nothing you have done, or said, or thought, made your dad leave.
 He had some trouble.
 His problems make him forget about how great you are.”

 It's also important to assure your children that they can always depend on you — and that you won’t leave.
-Say something like: “Sometimes I get sad or angry about everything’s that happened, too, but you need to know that no matter how I feel, I will always be here.
-We are a family and there are many people who love all of us.”
+Say something like: “Sometimes I get sad or angry about everything that’s happened, too, but you need to know that no matter how I feel, I will always be here.
+We are a family and there are many people who love us.”

 Like other issues in your children’s lives, abandonment is not going to be resolved in one discussion.
 Be available to your children by listening and checking in with them often.
 Let them know that it’s safe for them to show and discuss their feelings.
 Watch for signs that they are feeling guilty or taking responsibility for the other parent’s choices.